asyncgui/asyncgui/sphinx/usage.rst

 ==============

-To wrap a callback-style API in an async/await-style API, we need to set up the process to be resumed when the callback function is called, then pause the process.
+To wrap a callback-style API in an async/await-style API, we need to set up execution to resume when a callback function is called, and then pause it.
 This might sound unclear, but if you've ever used :class:`asyncio.Event` or :class:`trio.Event`, you already know it.

 .. code-block::